luisquintanilla/mlnet-workshop/docs/01-add-ml-context.md

 # Add ML Context

-In this session, you'll add an `MLContext` to the `TrainingConsole` project. `MLContext` is the starting point for all ML.NET operations.
+In this session, you'll add an `MLContext` to the `TrainConsole` project. `MLContext` is the starting point for all ML.NET operations.
 It provides a way to create components for:

 - Data preparation
 - Feature engineering